rjbrons/data-structures-and-algorithms/401code-challenges/docs/Trees.md

 - inOrder - traverse the list and return a collection based on the l.child, root, r.child traversal pattern
 - preOrder - traverse the list and return a collection based on the root, l.child, r.child traversal pattern.
 - postOrder - traverse the list and return a collection based on the l.child, r.child, root traversal pattern.
+- breadthFirst - traverse the list "breadth first" so.. row by row, printing out the value of each node.

 ## Approach & Efficiency
-this should be a O(lg n) efficiency to search and add to tree.
+this should be a O(lg n) efficiency to search and add to tree. traversal efficiency is O(n) since every node is visited.

 ## API